5 from 8 votes

 Instructions

-• Peel and slice your bananas.
+• Peel and slice your bananas, then freeze in a freezer safe container.

-• Add peanut butter and mix well.
+• Stir in the peanut butter and mix until combined.

 The nutrition facts provided are calculated using a third-party tool and are estimates only.
 Actual nutritional content may vary based on the ingredients and brands you use, as well as portion sizes.
 For accurate results, please consult a registered dietitian or nutritionist.